Letter from the Director

 Far-reaching Education & Outreach

-Crawford County teacher Lisa Andresen brought a hands-on energy curriculum back to her students.
+Shawano County teacher Lisa Sorlie brought hands-on energy curriculum back to her students.

 We thrive thanks to contributions from our community of supporters.
 Donor support strengthens our efforts to move the state, nation, and world forward in energy.